7 Must-Haves That Queer Refinery29 Editors Are Wearing To Pride

 "I’m obsessed with this sequin jacket from UGG.
 It’s perfectly rainbow and sparkly without being stripped or basic." —Hannah Rimm, Senior Editor

 "At Pride, there’s no greater advantage than to go hands-free.
-I was so incredibly jealous of my girlfriend’s boiler suite with its multitude of pockets, that it made me realize I need to invest in a rainbow belt bag (fanny pack, whatever!) for the rest of my Pride month events.
+I was so incredibly jealous of my girlfriend’s boiler suite with its multitude of pockets that it made me realize I need to invest in a rainbow belt bag (fanny pack, whatever!) for the rest of my Pride month events.
 Having both hands available is a real treat when you’re double (or triple) fisting water, iced coffee, and whatever other beverage you may grab along the way.
 This one from Coach is a bit of a splurge, but a girl can dream, right?" —Charlotte Lewis, Sexual Wellness Content Producer/Writer

 Advertisement